Responsibility for policy: Chief Operating Officer

 voucher means a document or card that is exchangeable for goods, services and/or works to a specified value

-whole-of-life cost means the total cost, including purchase cost, operating costs, maintenance costs and residual value (where applicable) for the life of a contractual term.
+whole-of-life cost means the total cost, including purchase cost, operating cost, maintenance cost and residual value (where applicable) for the life of a contractual term.

 - University funds may only be used for University business.